p4-team/ctf/2019-10-12-hitcon/lost_key/README.md

 Now we need to make sure each of the values matches the prefix.
 In order to do that we figured we can factor the prefix into primes, and then create `x,y,z,v` as combination of some factors, so that each of `A, B, C, D` will contain full set of factors.

-Of course values `A, B, C, D` have o be different, so we need to include also some random padding at the end of each of them:
+Of course values `A, B, C, D` have to be different, so we need to include also some random padding at the end of each of them:

 ```python